Esther-Wavinya/Python-Crash-Course-Assignment/sql/sql.md

 As shown here, grouping by one column can provide some great insight.
 You can get different aspects of the entire dataset, as well as any subset that you may think of.
 You can use these characteristics to construct a hypothesis and try to verify it.
 For example, you can identify the sales and the count of customers in each state, or better yet, the count of a specific subgroup of customers.
-From there, you can run a bivariate analysis, just like what you learned in Chapter 1, Understanding and Describing Data.
-If you can find a relationship between the sales amount and the particular group of customers, you may be able to figure out some way to reach out to more of these customers and thus increase the sales, or to figure out why other groups of customers are not as motivated.
+From there, you can run a bivariate analysis,If you can find a relationship between the sales amount and the particular group of customers, you may be able to figure out some way to reach out to more of these customers and thus increase the sales, or to figure out why other groups of customers are not as motivated.

 ### Multiple-Column GROUP BY
 While **GROUP BY** with one column is helpful, you can go even further and use **GROUP BY** on multiple columns.
 For instance, say you wanted to get a count of not just the number of customers ZoomZoom had in each state but also how many male and female customers it had in each state.
 You can find this using multiple **GROUP BY** columns, as follows: